Azure/azure-iot-sdk-c/readme.md

 A new LTS version will be created every 6 months.
 The lifetime of an LTS branch is currently planned for one year.
 LTS branches receive all bug fixes that fall in one of these categories:

-- security bugfixes
+- security bug fixes
-- critical bugfixes
+- critical bug fixes

 No new features will be picked up in an LTS branch.